usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

 on a few interactive nodes).
 AFS and GPFS will be decommissioned soon at SLAC.
 Please move your data in AFS and GPFS space to the above spaces.

+The best tool to copy your data from AFS/GPFS to S3DF spaces is probaly the unix `cp -r -p` command. `rsync` is also a good and easy to use tool.
+Copying data may take days.
+So you may want to run your `cp` or `rsync` inside a `screen` session.

 # Old obsolete systems

-The following describe the soon to be obsolete systems, SDF and older AFS/LSF systems.
-Please migrate to S3DF ASAP as SLAC has set a deadline to decommission most of the services in these two older system around April 2024.
+The following describe the soon to be obsolete systems, SDF and older AFS/LSF facilities.
+Please migrate to S3DF ASAP as SLAC has set a deadline to decommission most of the services in these two older facilities around April 2024.

 ## <a name="sdf"></a>SSH login to SDF